Dates: December 16, 2024 – January 1, 2025 / January 13 – 29, 2025

 Team members should have a basic understanding of mountain expedition living that could include a previous mountaineering course and/or climb of a lower elevation mountain.
 We recommend experience walking in crampons and use of an ice axe.
 You should also have previous high altitude experience that could include an ascent or two of mountains such as Rainier, Shasta, Mt.
 Blanc, Mexican Volcano summit or other comparable high altitude climbing experience.
 You should also be in excellent physical condition.

 I have never had more confidence in any ones abilities than in Ted Alexander’s.
 The summit of Aconcagua was a long trip in difficult conditions, being able to see all the way to the Pacific made every step worthwhile.

-- Day 10: Carry loads for acclimatization to camp 2 (Camp Nido Condores) walking on scree and ice or snow.
-6 hours.
-Return to camp 1 to sleep.
+- Day 9: Move to camp 2 (Camp Nido de Condores) walking on scree and ice or snow.
+4 hours.

-- Day 14: Climb the switchbacks of rock and snow up the normal route to Independencia Hut and continue up through the Canaleta to the summit (6962m).
+- Day 12: Climb the traverse of rock and snow up the normal route to Independencia Hut and continue up through the Canaleta to the summit (6962m).
 Return to High Camp for sleep.

-- Day 15-16: Extra days allowed for bad weather or additional acclimatization needs or adjustments to the schedule by the guide staff.
-(B,L,D)
+- Day 13 – 14: Extra days allowed for bad weather or additional acclimatization needs or adjustments to the schedule by the guide staff.

-- Day 18: Hike out the Horcones Valley to Punta del Inca gate and transport to Penitentes and transport on to Mendoza for Celebration.
+- Day 16: Hike out the Horcones Valley to Punta del Inca gate and transport on to Mendoza for Celebration.
 Hotel Night.